Mineinjava/Mineinjava.github.io/_posts/2023-11-23-Rocket-Launch.markdown

 categories: Science Technology Engineering
 ---

+My friend and I have been trying to synthesize rocket fuel.
+The next step in making our own rocket is integration into a body.
 After some research, bentonite clay seemed like a good nozzle material.

 Erosion resistance looked promising: